-Healthcare services can be divided into basic healthcare services and special healthcare services, depending on coverage scope and extent of the specific services.
+Healthcare services can be divided into basic healthcare services and special healthcare services, depending on the scope of coverage and the extent of the specific services.

 Basic healthcare services

-Basic healthcare services consist of basic public healthcare services and basic medical care services, of which the government provides basic healthcare services free of charge.
+Basic healthcare services consist of basic public healthcare services and basic medical care services, which the government provides free of charge.
 The scope of basic public healthcare services in China has been revised and expanded since the launch of China's healthcare reforms in 2009.
-The National Basic Public Healthcare Service Standards (Third Edition), promulgated in 2017, stipulate that basic public healthcare services consist of 13 types of services, including residents' health file management, vaccinations, healthcare administration for special groups (children aged under six, pregnant women, the elderly, and patients with hypertension, type 2 diabetes, severe mental disorders and tuberculosis), infectious diseases and public healthcare emergency reporting and treatment, and so on.
+The National Basic Public Healthcare Service Standard, promulgated in 2017, stipulates that basic public healthcare services consist of 13 types of services, including residents' health file management, vaccinations, healthcare administration for special groups (children aged under six, pregnant women, the elderly, and patients with hypertension, type 2 diabetes, severe mental disorders and tuberculosis), infectious diseases and public healthcare emergency reporting and treatment.
 In December 2019, the Law on Promoting Basic Medical and Health Care was promulgated to further the development of medical, hygiene, and healthcare services and ensure citizens' access to basic medical and healthcare services.

 Special healthcare services

-In addition to basic healthcare services, the Chinese healthcare system also includes special healthcare services, which refer to medical services provided by medical institutions to satisfy special medical needs, such as specified surgical operations, full nursing care, special wards, specialist outpatient services and medical cosmetic surgery.
+In addition to basic healthcare services, the Chinese healthcare system also includes special healthcare services.
+Special healthcare services refer to medical services provided by medical institutions to satisfy special medical needs, such as special surgical operations, full nursing care, special wards, specialist outpatient services and medical cosmetic surgery.

 iii Funding and payment for special healthcare services

-In addition to basic healthcare services, medical institutions also provide special healthcare services to satisfy non-basic medical needs.
-Special healthcare services may be provided by both public and non-public medical institutions.
-However, the amount of special healthcare services provided by a public medical institution cannot exceed 10 per cent of all healthcare services that the institution provides.
+In addition to basic healthcare services, both public and non-public medical institutions also provide special healthcare services to satisfy non-basic medical needs.
+However, the amount of special healthcare services provided by a public medical institution cannot exceed 10 per cent of all healthcare services it provides.

-According to the relevant provisions of the current basic medical insurance system in China, the cost of special healthcare services will not be covered by the national medical insurance system.
-Such costs are to be directly undertaken by the individuals incurring the costs or reimbursed by commercial health insurance.5
+Under the current basic medical insurance system in China, the national medical insurance system does not cover the cost of special healthcare services.
+Such costs are to be directly undertaken by the individuals incurring the costs or reimbursed under commercial health insurance.5

 Primary/family medicine, hospitals and social care